Documentation Index

 Use the instruction below for your device type and operating system (OS) to properly enable your microphone.
 We advise doing this prior to using Note Assist to avoid potential audio issues.Workflow Instructions

-Set-up for laptop and desktop devices
+Setup for laptop and desktop devices

 | 1 | Click the Start menu and select Settings (gear icon). |